neijrr/nextcloud_passwords_handbook_ru/Administrators/Guides/DietPi/Upgrade-to-PHP-8.1-with-Nginx.md

     with Zend OPcache v8.1.13, Copyright (c), by Zend Technologies
 ```

+It's important that it shows `PHP 8.1.*`.
 If it doesn't, you should use `update-alternatives --config php` and set PHP 8.1 as default:
 ```bash
 root@DietPi:~# update-alternatives --config php
 There are 2 choices for the alternative php (providing /usr/bin/php).